OpenSooq/Abra/README.md

 ## License

-**Gallery** is available under the MIT license.
+**AbraGallery** is available under the MIT license.
 See the [LICENSE](https://github.com/hyperoslo/Gallery/blob/master/LICENSE.md) file for more info.